Selle Anatomica

 Your bike chain coming off isn’t just a hazard to your physical and emotional well-being—it can damage your bike, too.
 If the chain gets stuck on the outside of your chainring, it could break the chain.
 More problematic, though, is when it comes off on the inside of the chainring and rubs against your bike frame.
 If this happens enough, it can wear a hole through the carbon fiber and ruin your frame.

-It’s a common problem, and although there is a trick that often works to get the chain back on without stopping, it’s better to keep it from happening in the first place.
+A bike chain that keeps falling off is a common problem, and although there is a trick that often works to get the chain back on without stopping, it’s better to keep it from happening in the first place.
 Our good friend and longtime cycling coach Darryl MacKenzie has three ways to prevent your bike chain from coming off.

 Your Chain Derailleurs Need Adjusting